Huish Park is situated on the outskirts

 that serves food of a typical 'pub menu' variety.
 They also do Sky Sports matches on a big screen in one bar.
 THe pub was rebuilt in 2013 following a huge fire

 but the layout of the pub is almost identical to its original style.
-On the downside the pub has chosen to remove its real ale offerings in the last few years after a gap.
+They have restored its real ale offerings in the last few years after a gap.

 The Arrow, a modern pub situated on the Abbey Manor housing

 estate next to the ground has always been popular with home fans, personally I find it just a